NoelShere/Android-Studio-Development---G1-Practice-Test-Application/README.md

 All Android Studio projects have been made using JAVA.

 ## Description
 This app is designed to help the user learn and practice the G1 Ontario Test.
 Users need a place to study and practice, this app test's your knowledge and teaches you the rules of the G1 test.
+Users no longer have to switch between multiple apps to learn and practice.

 ## Completed Challenges